open-xml-templating/docxtemplater/docs/source/testing.rst

 All of the test documents are in the folder `examples/`

-* We first create a document from table-example.pptx
+* We first load a document from table-example.pptx
 * We then set data and render the document.
 * We then verify that the document is the same as "table-example-expected.pptx"